 Lots of glitches when first starting

-Too many windows to open when navigating
+Too many windows to open when navigation through its solutions

 Complaints from drivers about the mobile app not showing information